Help! My Student Has a Language Disorder: 3 Strategies for Term 1

 “But don’t speech pathologists just fix lisps?” is one of the most asked questions I get when I tell my friends that I often support children with stool withholding and encopresis.
 And whist tackling those pesky ‘s’ sounds is definitely part of a speech pathologist’s regular caseloads, our skill set goes far further!
 Speech pathologistsContinue reading “No Laxatives in Sight: 3 Ways a Speech Pathologist Can Help Your Child with Stool Withholding”

 What Makes a “Good” Social story?
-5 Tips for Choosing High Quality Resources for Your Students
+5 Tips for Teachers

 Social stories can be extremely effective tools for supporting social behaviours in children with Autism, ADHD, developmental delays and other additional needs.
 And let’s face it, the Internet is FILLED with social story options to teach a wide range of social skills and routines.
 But did you know that not all social stories are createdContinue reading “What Makes a “Good” Social story?
-5 Tips for Choosing High Quality Resources for Your Students”
+5 Tips for Teachers”

-How to Help Your Child Stop Playing to Sit On the Potty – 4 Top Tips
+4 Ways to Help Your Child Stop Playing to Go Potty

 Helping your toddler to stop playing to sit on the toilet can be one of the biggest toilet training hurdles I see.
 As if potty training isn’t stressful enough, battling with your child to pause their fun activity of playing to have toilet time can be a massive battle.
-Interestingly, there can be manyContinue reading “How to Help Your Child Stop Playing to Sit On the Potty – 4 Top Tips”
+Interestingly, there can be manyContinue reading “4 Ways to Help Your Child Stop Playing to Go Potty”

 5 Ways to Help Students with Selective Mutism in the Classroom